neutralinojs/neutralinojs.github.io/docs/tools/cli.md

 `neu update`

-This command will replace existing Neutralino binaries with the latest binaries from internet.
+This command will replace existing Neutralinojs binaries with the latest binaries from internet.

 ### Change log

-v1.5.4

-- New commands added (release, run and update)
-- Removed binaries from templates and CLI will fetch latest binaries
+Please check the version history from [npm](https://www.npmjs.com/package/@neutralinojs/neu).